Diabetes

 Diabetes mellitus is diagnosed when blood sugar levels are higher than normal on more than one occasion.
 Normal levels are 126 mg/dL or below for fasting blood sugar and 200 mg/dL or below for non-fasting blood sugar.
 When in doubt, an oral glucose tolerance test is performed.
 It involves drinking glucose then measuring the body’s response (blood sugar levels) after two hours.
 If blood sugar levels are higher than normal after two hours, diabetes is diagnosed.
 If the result is normal, diabetes is ruled out.
 Another blood test that may be ordered by your physician is glycated haemoglobin A1c (HbA1c) This is a marker of long-term glucose levels, where levels 6.5% (48 mmol/mol) or higher suggest diabetes.

-There are two types of diabetes: type 1 is characterized by no or little insulin and manifests usually during childhood; whilst in type 2 diabetes insulin levels are normal or high and the body resists its effects, it manifests in adults age.
+There are two types of diabetes: type 1 is characterized by no or little production of insulin in the body and manifests usually during childhood; whilst in type 2 diabetes insulin levels are normal or high and the body resists its effects, it manifests in adult’s age.

 Nine out of ten patients with diabetes have type 2 diabetes, which shortens life by an average of ten years.
-It also reduces the number of years lived in good health, due to early heart disease.
-As a lifestyle disease, type 2 diabetes is strongly linked to a lack of physical activity and obesity.
+It also reduces the number of years lived in good health, due to early heart or kidney disease.
+As a lifestyle disease, type 2 diabetes is strongly linked to a lack of physical activity and obesity, as well as a less healthy nutrition.

 ESC